 Pets provide their owners with lots of love and unconditional acceptance.
 Research suggests that pet ownership offers many benefits, including reducing stress, providing a sense of purpose, and keeping us social and active.

-Owning a pet is a significant responsibility, so make sure you are realistic about how much time and money you have available before bringing a new pet home.
+Owning a pet is a significant responsibility, so be realistic about how much time and money your parent or other person in your care has available before bringing a new pet home.
+If they have decided to adopt a pet, assist them in finding the best breed for their situation based on size, temperament, and energy level.

 Find Social Connections and Enriching Opportunities at 305 West End

 Our luxury senior living community offers residents a daily calendar of enrichment and socialization opportunities.
-Additionally, we are perfectly located near numerous attractions and parks, including Lincoln Center, Central Park, The Beacon Theater, and the beautiful Hudson River.
+Additionally, we are ideally located near numerous attractions and parks, including Lincoln Center, Central Park, The Beacon Theater, and the beautiful Hudson River.
 You’ll have endless shopping, dining, and conveniences at your doorstep.